 Share.
 Engage.
 Align

-Internal Communications is keeping employees informed and connected to your business.
-It’s about ensuring decisions, programs, policies, goals and company vision are shared with staff.
-It’s about giving staff a voice for their ideas and feedback.
+Internal Communications (IC) is keeping employees informed and connected to your business.
+It’s about ensuring decisions, programs, policies, goals, and company vision are shared with staff.
+It’s about giving staff a platform for their ideas and feedback.

 Internal communications flows in all directions – top-down; sideways; bottom-up – and in multiple forms.
 And while some companies will have unique communication requirements, many share almost identical communication tasks.
 These often include Human Resources updates, leadership news, operational communications and inter-team collaboration.

 Done well, internal communications fosters employee loyalty, belonging, and a shared sense of purpose.
 Employees feel valued.
 They understand where they fit and how they can contribute.
 Staff retention improves, as does overall business performance.
 Done poorly, staff feel disconnected, mistakes are made and projects fail.
 Lack of direction increases risk and staff turnover.

 To succeed in business today requires a healthy appetite for innovation, agility, and adaptability.